inkline/inkline/packages/inkline3/src/components/IInput/docs/en.md

 ---
-title: Form
+title: Input
-description: Forms are the main wrapper components for form elements, with powerful customization and validation options.
+description: Form component used for inputting data directly from the keyboard.
 ---

 <script setup>
 import * as examples from '../examples';
 </script>

----
-title: Input
-description: Form component used for inputting data directly from the keyboard.
----

 # Input
 ## Form component used for inputting data directly from the keyboard.

 ### Basic Example
 Inputs are the simplest and most used type of form control.
 Inkline provides you with simple solutions for all the scenarios you will encounter when creating input forms.